 Preschool K-3 4-8 9-12 Employees Page # Use of Face Coverings in School Students and employees can wear their own face coverings or use district-provided face coverings.
 Indoor mask breaks allowed under certain circumstances.
 Additional guidance on types of face coverings allowed and alternatives for students with disabilities: see page 27 Not required Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
 Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times on-site indoors, on the school bus, and outdoors when social distancing is not possible.
 Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times onsite indoors, on the school bus, and outdoors when social distancing is not possible.
 Exceptions: eating or drinking when 6 feet apart or during mask break.
 Required at all times indoors for all employees unless alone in a room or office.
 Required at all times in common areas indoors.
 Required outdoors if social distancing is not possible.
 Required at all times for bus drivers.
-26 Sanitizing Routines Disinfectant will be aging is occupied the hig wipes will be available rooms.
-29 Transportation Face coverings are mathoroughly before leadows will be open on 31 Technology Use Additional wording re and up strongly encou sources for parents/g 35 School Lunch and Breakfast Program For students on-site, in the spaced at least sixusite that day, or who pickup on a predesign 38 Before School Program Only students who attend on- site that day may participate in the Before School Program 40 LEAP LEAP will operate on site with additional remote support for students who are not at-site that day.
-The program will conclude at 6:00 PM each day.
-Additional info about full day programming added.
-40 Athletics The District will c with certain strat guadds in place fo safety. egies and safe- 42
+26 Sanitizing Routines Disinfectant will be ap ing is occupied the hig wipes will be available rooms.
+29 Transportation Face coverings are mathoroughly before leadows will be open on 31 Technology Use Additional wording re and up strongly encou sources for parents/g 35 School Lunch and Breakfast Program For students on-site, be spaced at least six -site that day, or who pickup on a predesign 38 Before School Program Only students who attend on- site that day may participate in the Before School Program 40 LEAP LEAP will operate additional remot students who are day.
+The program at 6:00 PM each info about full day added.
+40 Athletics The District will c with certain strat guadds in place fo safety. tegies and safe- 42

-Table of Contents
+Table of Contents will be updated in final version